ChorusOne/network-handbook/src/chorus-one/physical-location.md

 ## Summary

- * The vast majority of the servers that we operate are located in Europe (including the UK and Switzerland).
+ * The vast majority of the servers that we operate are located in Europe, distributed over multiple providers and data centers in various countries.
+   As of October 2024 we do not operate node software in the United States, although we have done so in the past, and we may do so again in the future.
  * Blockchain node software often consists of multiple components that each play an essential role in validation.
    These components can run on different machines,